Guide written by:

 - anti-mark system: heat is diffused from the front of the device only to prevent dark marks from forming on the walls;

-- open window detection which will automatically turn off your heater;
+- open window detection: your heater will automatically turn off if a window is left open;

-- consumption data, allowing you to keep an eye on your energy bill;
+- consumption data: allows you to keep an eye on your energy bill;

 - motion detection: the temperature of the heater will change automatically if the room is occupied;